top of page

 The Pound - Currency Market News December

-Its been a rocky period for the Pound as the anxiety on the long build-up to the recent UK Autumn budget took its toll.
-From August to the end of November, the Pound lost more than 2.5% against the Euro and more than 4% against the Dollar.
-This weakening was due to the concern around the enormity of the government's borrowing requirements alongside a gloomy growth forecast from the Office for Budget Responsibility (OBR).
-Chancellor Rachel Reeves eventually delivered what was considered to most, a disappointment, with an increase in the UK’s tax burden to a post-war high and a distinct lack of any clear growth plans.
+It's been a rocky period for the Pound.
+The anxiety surrounding the long build-up to the recent UK Autumn budget took its toll.
+From August to the end of November, the Pound lost more than 2.5% against the Euro and over 4% against the Dollar.
+This weakening stemmed from concerns about the government's borrowing requirements and a gloomy growth forecast from the Office for Budget Responsibility (OBR).

-Before we get too carried away though, any recovery may be limited by increasing bets of another interest rate cut from the Bank of England at their next meeting scheduled for 18th December justified by the combination of falling inflation, weak growth data and increased borrowing (see below), and considering how narrow the vote split was to hold rates at the last meeting.
+Before we get too carried away, any recovery may be limited.
+There are increasing bets on another interest rate cut from the Bank of England at their next meeting scheduled for December 18.
+This expectation is justified by falling inflation, weak growth data, and increased borrowing.
+The narrow vote split to hold rates at the last meeting adds to the uncertainty.

 The Dollar

-The Pound has managed a more significant recovery against the dollar as the market is now anticipating that the US Federal Reserve will cut interest rates sooner and possibly more aggressively than previously thought.
-Recent US economic data, particularly in manufacturing, services, and the labour market, has been weaker than expected, which resulted in the latest interest rate cut last night to 3.75%.
+The Pound has managed a more significant recovery against the Dollar.
+The market anticipates that the US Federal Reserve will cut interest rates sooner and possibly more aggressively than previously thought.
+Recent US economic data, particularly in manufacturing, services, and the labor market, has been weaker than expected.
+This led to the latest interest rate cut last night to 3.75%.

-Although this has been largely priced in, there is speculation that interest rates may be cut further in 2026, and crucially, faster than in the UK, leading to a positive yield gap for the Pound.
-Therefore, the Pound's ability to maintain its recovery against the Dollar rests on the Fed delivering the expected cuts and signalling through the press that more cuts are likely early next year.
+Although this has been largely priced in, there is speculation that interest rates may be cut further in 2026.
+Crucially, these cuts may happen faster than in the UK, creating a positive yield gap for the Pound.
+Therefore, the Pound's ability to maintain its recovery against the Dollar depends on the Fed delivering the expected cuts and signaling through the press that more cuts are likely early next year.

 The Euro

-The European Central Bank are also scheduled to meet on 18th December, however rumours of a further interest cut were quashed following news Eurozone inflation unexpectedly rose in November.
-This slight rebound suggests that inflationary pressures in the Eurozone may be more persistent than previously thought, with some senior ECB officials even indicating the possibility of the next move being a rate hike, rather than a cut, if conditions warranted it.
-Again, this may well limit any potential gains for the Pound however remote this may be seem.
+The European Central Bank is also scheduled to meet on December 18.
+However, rumors of a further interest cut were quashed following news that Eurozone inflation unexpectedly rose in November.
+This slight rebound suggests that inflationary pressures in the Eurozone may be more persistent than previously thought.
+Some senior ECB officials even indicated that the next move could be a rate hike, rather than a cut, if conditions warrant it.

-Also, the Italian economy was meant to have been fixed by the €400 billion (£334 billion) it got from its partners under the EU’s coronavirus recovery fund in 2020.
-But the money seems to have mostly been spaffed away on vanity projects, and the economic growth has stalled.
+The Italian economy was supposed to have been fixed by the €400 billion (£334 billion) it received from its partners under the EU’s coronavirus recovery fund in 2020.
+However, most of that money seems to have been wasted on vanity projects, and economic growth has stalled.

-Both countries appear like Greece back in 2010, with rising debts, zero growth, and a political system that is incapable of addressing the issue.
-Of course, the ECB is taking a risk by warning of trouble and could actually prompt the sell off in markets itself with such a statement.
+Both countries resemble Greece back in 2010, facing rising debts, zero growth, and a political system incapable of addressing these issues.
+The ECB is taking a risk by warning of trouble, which could actually prompt a sell-off in markets.

 China & Australia